Mathis-6/AutoUpdate/README.md

 ## Features

-For now, these 11 programs are supported :
+For now, these 12 programs are supported :
 - Notepad++
 - PuTTY
+- AnyDesk
 - Veracrypt
 - 7-Zip
 - HxD